Manatt, Phelps & Phillips: Notable partnerships

-In August 2014, Manatt Health authored a white paper for The Commonwealth Fund that examined states' efforts to promote integrated care delivery as part of their efforts to deliver high-quality, cost-effective care to Medicaid beneficiaries with comorbid physical and behavioral health conditions ("State Strategies for Integrating Physical and Behavioral Health Services in a Changing Medicaid Environment").

 Manatt Financial Services

-Manatt Financial Services is a separate division of Manatt.
+Manatt Financial Services is a separate division of Manatt providing advice and counsel on Manatt's original specialty area, banking and finance.
 In June 2019, longstanding California Department of Business Oversight Commissioner Jan Lynn Owen joined Manatt Financial Services as a senior advisor.
-Lawyers from Manatt Financial Services edit and co-author the leading annual desk treatise on consumer financial services law.

 Manatt Digital

-In May 2013, Manatt launched Manatt Digital to serve as a one-stop, full-service legal and business consulting division for clients in the digital media, entertainment and advertising industries.
-Services include business consulting, partner negotiations, venture capital, strategic relationship-building and artist access, creative deal-making and mergers and acquisitions.
+In May 2013, Manatt launched Manatt Digital tailored to the digital media, entertainment and advertising industries.
+The industry group provides general business consulting beyond typical legal services.

 Manatt Digital Media Ventures

-Manatt Digital Media Ventures aims to cultivate start-ups and growth companies in and around the digital media landscape.
+Manatt Digital Media Ventures in an investment arm of the law firm, focusing on start-ups and growth companies in and around the digital media landscape.

 Manatt Digital Media Ventures makes 10-15 investments a year in early-stage companies.
 The firm's partners provide capital annually and also have the opportunity to personally invest alongside the fund.
 Since 2000, Manatt has made more than 90 investments in companies and funds focused on digital media, including Etsy, MaxPreps, Pinterest and DFJ Frontier.